wp-plugins/rimons-twitter-widget/readme.txt

 == Description ==
 This plugin allow you to grab your tweets from twitter and show your theme's sidebar as widget.
 You can customize color schemes and size to fit it to your sidebar.

+click <a href="http://rimonhabib.com/rimons-twitter-widget-0-5-released">here </a> to know more and if any questions

 == Installation ==

 To install, simple extract the 'rimons_twitter_widget' folder into your 'wp-content/plugins/' directory.
 Once extracted, you must activate the plugin within the WordPress Site Admin 'Plugins' section.
 Then go to Widget section and you'll find out the twitter widget